 "I wouldn't have gotten through this difficult period without my advocate.
 They listened and helped me see the positives."

 Our Online Support Service provides free, anonymous support specific to trans and nonbinary communities.
 These sessions are led by trans and nonbinary-identified staff members and volunteers.
-Please check the pink chat bubble above for the dates and times of these support sessions, which include general trans- and nonbinary-specific sessions and a weekly QTIPOC (queer, trans, and intersex people of colour) session.
+Please check the pink chat bubble on each page of the website for the dates and times of these support sessions.

 “My counsellor brought a smile to my face, which is a difficult thing to do at the moment.
 It’s so refreshing to be believed and respected.”